 Evening to Evening Day - NOT According to Sabbath, Day of Atonement, Passover

 Nothing else but the Day of Atonement and Passover (including feast of unleavened bread) and are to be observed from Evening to Evening.
 It is inductive reasoning that leads one to conclude that since these two appointed times are to be observed from Evening to Evening, every Day (Light) including the Sabbath (Shabbat) is to be observed from Evening to Evening.
 Yahuah said that we shall rest on Day (Light) 7.
 By inductive reasoning we'd need to conclude that since Day (Light) 7 is rest day every Day (Light) is rest Day (Light).
 Or since Adam had one wife every man shall have one wife.
 Or since the stork has some black feathers and is unclean, every bird that has some black feathers are unclean.
-Or since Kate Upton is hot and is a woman all women are hot.
 Does that even make sense?

 Inductive reasoning makes broad generalizations from specific observations....
 Here’s an example: "Harold is a grandfather.
 Harold is bald.
 Therefore, all grandfathers are bald."